From desert to sea - 5 days

 4th day: Taroudant – Essaouira

 In the morning there is a visit to the town known as “the little Marrakesh”.
 It is spectacular for its massive ramparts and beautiful medina.
 From here you travel along the Souss river valley with all its argane groves as far as Agadir.
-The road then travels up the coast along the Paradise Valley, driving through Taghazout and through the mountains.
+The road then travels up the coast, driving through Taghazout and through the mountains.
 On arriving in Essaouira, you can explore the town, the Skala, the medina and all its innumerable shops as well as the sea front with its fresh fish restaurants.
 The night is spent in Essaouira.

 5th day: Essaouira – Marrakech